Trevor Story Preview, Player Props: Red Sox vs. Dodgers

 Trevor Story At The Plate

-- Story is hitting .232 with five doubles, a home run and three walks.
+- Story is batting .220 with five doubles, a home run and four walks.

-- In 50.0% of his games this season (seven of 14), Story has picked up at least one hit, and in four of those games (28.6%) he recorded at least two.

-- He has homered in one of 14 games, and in 1.7% of his plate appearances.
+- He has hit a home run in one of 15 games, and in 1.6% of his plate appearances.

-- Story has driven in a run in two games this season, with multiple runs batted in once.
+- Story has driven in a run in two games this year, with multiple runs batted in once.

-- In three of 14 games this year, he has scored, including multiple runs once.
+- He has scored at least once four times this season (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.